 The family’s trouble came when they attempted to return home after their son turned two.

 Because the family was flying in business class, the walk-up fare for this flight home was over $4,000.
-Given no other choice, the family paid the fare and they all flew home.
+Given no other choice, they paid the fare and flew home.

 But once they arrived home, Hillandahl began her campaign for a refund.